DaFrankort/nodejs-measurements/README.md

 ### SQLite for Database

-SQLite was chosen because:
+SQLite was chosen as a database because:

 - It is lightweight and easy to set up.
-- It does not require an external database server.
+- No external database server is required.
 - It is well-suited for small applications.
 - The `sqlite3` library is used for better asynchronous operations, allowing efficient handling of multiple read and write operations.

 For a larger, scalable API, a more robust database like **PostgreSQL** or **MySQL** would be considered.

+### Models

+Since the project uses only a single table, models were not implemented.
+If additional tables are added in the future, models would be used to define the relationships between tables and improve maintainability.

 ### Table Class

 To improve readability and maintainability, a `Table` class was created to handle table creation in the database.
-Instead of writing complex table creation logic in multiple places, the structure of each table is defined within models for clarity and consistency.
+Instead of writing complex table creation logic in multiple places, the structure of each table is defined within service for clarity and consistency.

 ### MeasurementQueryBuilder